An Interview with Derick Daly

 Derick Daly.
 (Photo by Tom McCall)

-To recognize the contributions that Black-owned businesses make to the Talbot County economy, we caught up with successful entrepreneur Derick Daly.
-A native of Boston, he visited relatives in Federalsburg with his girlfriend Dina when they were still in college.
+A native of Boston, Derick Daly visited relatives in Federalsburg with his girlfriend Dina when they were still in college.
 They both fell in love with the open space and easy pace of the Eastern Shore.
 When they married, they decided to make it their home.

 In 1992, Derick accepted a job as an accountant at Orion Safety Products where he worked for 25 years, while Dina built a career in social services.
 When it came time to give back to their community, they started a scholarship fund for African American males headed for college.